 Portugal D7 Visa

 D7 Visa, which is perfect for retirees or those with passive income.
-This visa requires proof of regular income or savings, and the ability to support yourself without working in Portugal.
-It’s a great option for those looking to enjoy the country’s relaxed lifestyle and stunning natural beauty.
+As of 2026, this visa requires proof of regular income or savings (€920 per month), and the ability to support yourself without working in Portugal.

 Portugal Digital Nomad Visa

-Digital Nomad Visa for remote workers and freelancers allow them to live and work in the country for up to a year, enjoying all the benefits of the Portuguese lifestyle while earning an income from their remote job or business.
+Digital Nomad Visa for remote workers and freelancers allow them to live and work in the country for up to a year or more, having at least a monthly income of €3,680.

 D2 Visa Portugal for Entrepreneurs